Loan Servicing

 Supporting Documentation

 It is important to include supporting documentation for your claim.
 Often this consists of the agreement/promissory note and the most recent statement.
-Make sure to redact information according to Rule 9037.
+This also includes the detailed breakdown of any additional fees added to the total like interest, penalties or fees.
+There is also a requirement to redact any information that may contain personal identification information.
+Make sure to review and redact all information according to Bankruptcy Rule 9037.
 The following information should not be redacted:

 • The last 4 digits of the account number